 SIMO Investors Have Opportunity to Lead Silicon Motion Technology Corporation Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-5, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Silicon Motion Technology Corporation ("Silicon Motion" or the "Company") (NASDAQ: SIMO).
+BENSALEM, Pa., Oct.
+6, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Silicon Motion Technology Corporation ("Silicon Motion" or the "Company") (NASDAQ: SIMO).

 Class Period: June 6, 2023 – July 26, 2023